microsoft/win32-app-isolation/docs/profiler/application-capability-profiler.md

 Application Capability Profiler is a set of tools that help identify what capabilities may need to be declared by an application package, so it's granted the resource access it needs.
 Furthermore, it provides useful diagnostic information on failed access attempts by the application package.

-## Profiling step 0: make sure the target system is set up for profiling
+## Profiling step 0: set up the target system for profiling

 #### 1. Ensure administrator privilege to the target Windows system is held.